 - promoting advocacy for change in response to the diverse needs of communities in local and global contexts, through a sustained commitment to social justice as a process;

-- engaging in this work in an ethos of care and concern for humanity.
+- engaging in this work with an ethos of care and concern for humanity.